AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_fluter.md

 2. Does a group invitation require consent from an invitee to add them to the group (`inviteNeedConfirm`):

 - Yes (`ChatGroupOptions#inviteNeedConfirm` is set to `true`).
 After creating a group and sending group invitations, the subsequent logic varies based on whether an invitee automatically consents to the group invitation (`autoAcceptGroupInvitation`):
   - Yes (`autoAcceptGroupInvitation` is set to `true`).
-The invitee automatically joins the chat group and receives the `ChatGroupEventListener#onAutoAcceptInvitationFromGroup` callback, the chat group owner receives the `ChatGroupEventListener#onInvitationAcceptedFromGroup` and `ChatGroupEventListener#onMemberJoinedFromGroup` callbacks, and the other chat group members receives the `ChatGroupEventListener#onMemberJoinedFromGroup` callback.
+The invitee automatically joins the chat group and receives the `ChatGroupManagerListener#onAutoAcceptInvitationFromGroup` callback, the chat group owner receives the `ChatGroupManagerListener#onInvitationAcceptedFromGroup` and `ChatGroupManagerListener#onMemberJoinedFromGroup` callbacks, and the other chat group members receives the `ChatGroupManagerListener#onMemberJoinedFromGroup` callback.
   - No (`autoAcceptGroupInvitation` is set to `false`).
-The invitee receives the `ChatGroupEventListener#onInvitationReceivedFromGroup` callback and chooses whether to join the chat group:
+The invitee receives the `ChatGroupManagerListener#onInvitationReceivedFromGroup` callback and chooses whether to join the chat group:
-    - If the invitee accepts the group invitation, the chat group owner receives the `ChatGroupEventListener#onInvitationAcceptedFromGroup` and `ChatGroupEventListener#onMemberJoinedFromGroup` callbacks, and the other chat group members receive the `ChatGroupEventListener#onMemberJoinedFromGroup` callback;
+    - If the invitee accepts the group invitation, the chat group owner receives the `ChatGroupManagerListener#onInvitationAcceptedFromGroup` and `ChatGroupManagerListener#onMemberJoinedFromGroup` callbacks, and the other chat group members receive the `ChatGroupManagerListener#onMemberJoinedFromGroup` callback;
-    - If the invitee declines the group invitation, the chat group owner receives the `ChatGroupEventListener#onInvitationDeclinedFromGroup` callback.
+    - If the invitee declines the group invitation, the chat group owner receives the `ChatGroupManagerListener#onInvitationDeclinedFromGroup` callback.

 ![](https://web-cdn.agora.io/docs-files/1653385689954)

 - No (`ChatGroupOptions#inviteNeedConfirm` is set to `false`).
 After creating a chat group and sending group invitations, an invitee is added to the chat group regardless of their `autoAcceptGroupInvitation` setting.
-The invitee receives the `ChatGroupEventListener#onAutoAcceptInvitationFromGroup` callback, the chat group owner receives the `ChatGroupEventListener#onInvitationAcceptedFromGroup` and `ChatGroupEventListener#onMemberJoinedFromGroup` callbacks, and the other chat group members receive the `ChatGroupEventListener#onMemberJoinedFromGroup` callback.
+The invitee receives the `ChatGroupManagerListener#onAutoAcceptInvitationFromGroup` callback, the chat group owner receives the `ChatGroupManagerListener#onInvitationAcceptedFromGroup` and `ChatGroupManagerListener#onMemberJoinedFromGroup` callbacks, and the other chat group members receive the `ChatGroupManagerListener#onMemberJoinedFromGroup` callback.

 Users can call `createGroup` to create a chat group and set the chat group attributes such as the chat group name, description, maximum number of members, and reason for creating the group, by specifying `ChatGroupOptions`.